raganwald/raganwald.github.com/_posts/2019-01-11-structural-sharing-and-copy-on-write.md

 We'll begin with a class representing a slice of an array.
 Although we don't need them directly for our purposes, we'll implement an iterator and a `.toString()` method for debugging purpose:[^strict]

-[^strict]: ALl of this code requires the engine to implement strict JavaScript semantics.
+[^strict]: All of this code requires the engine to implement strict JavaScript semantics.
 Some engines can be configured in "loose" mode, where their implementation of things like destructuring may vary from the standard.

 ```javascript
 class Slice {